peter-leonov/inshaker/README.markdown

 # License

+Very much Doom inspired:
-For the code license is MIT (both inshaker and liby).
+* for the source code the license is MIT (for both Inshaker and Liby);
-Data is proprietary, think of it as if you've found it on public web site.
+* for the data the is no license (it's proprietary) think of it as if you've found it on public web site.